dpsmith/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 Description:

 The version of the OS-SINIT TXT heap table is bad.
 It must be 6 or greater.
-This value is set by the pre-launch environment so the issue most likely originates there.
+This value is set by the pre-launch environment, so the issue most likely originates there.
 It could also be the sign of an attempted attack.
 It is also possible though very unlikely that the platform is so old that the ACM being used requires an unsupported version.